ono-midori/ono-midori.github.io/techs/zguide.md

 Although the basic approach is Lazy Pirate, the client aims to just get one successful reply.
 It has two techniques, depending on whether you are running a single server or multiple servers:

 - With a single server, the client will retry several times, exactly as for Lazy Pirate.
-- With multiple servers, the client will try each server at most once until it’s received a reply or has tried all servers.
+- With multiple servers, the client will try each server at most once until it's received a reply or has tried all servers.

 This solves the main weakness of Lazy Pirate, namely that it could not fail over to backup or alternate servers.

-However, this design won’t work well in a real application.
-If we’re connecting many sockets and our primary name server is down, we’re going to experience this painful timeout each time.
+However, this design won't work well in a real application.
+If we're connecting many sockets and our primary name server is down, we're going to experience this painful timeout each time.

 #### Model Two: Brutal Shotgun Massacre

-Let’s switch our client to using a DEALER socket.
+Let's switch our client to using a DEALER socket.
 Our goal here is to make sure we get a reply back within the shortest possible time, no matter whether a particular server is up or down.
 Our client takes this approach:

 - We set things up, connecting to all servers.
 - When we have a request, we blast it out as many times as we have servers.